ichnion/excavator/README.md

 #### Linux
 Click on the file you just downloaded.
 ![](/img/img-4-install.png)

 Then extract it when you want.
-In our case, we extract it in Desktop.
+In our case, we extract it in `Desktop`.

 ![](/img/img-5-install.png)